 The Board of Directors has established the number of directors at eight.
 The Board of Directors has nominated O.B.
-Parrish, Mary Ann Leeper, Ph.D., William R. Gargiulo, Jr., David R. Bethune, Stephen M. Dearholt, Michael R. Walton, Richard E. Wenninger and Mary Margaret Frank, Ph.D. for election as directors, all to serve until the 2011 Annual Meeting of Shareholders.
+Parrish, Mary Ann Leeper, Ph.D., William R. Gargiulo, Jr., David R. Bethune, Stephen M. Dearholt, Michael R. Walton, Richard E. Wenninger and Mary Margaret Frank, Ph.D. for election as directors, all to serve until the 2012 Annual Meeting of Shareholders.

 As indicated below, all persons nominated by the Board of Directors are incumbent directors.
-The Company anticipates that all of the nominees listed in this Proxy Statement will be candidates when the election is held.
-However, if for any reason any nominee is not a candidate at that time, proxies will be voted for any substitute nominee designated by the Company (except where a proxy withholds authority with respect to the election of directors).
+We anticipate that the nominees for election as directors will be candidates when the election is held.
+However, if any of the nominees should be unable or unwilling to serve, the proxies, pursuant to the authority granted to them by the Board of Directors, will have discretionary authority to select and vote for substituted nominees (except where the proxy withholds authority with respect to the election of directors).